-If you are interested in preparing a new vegan quinoa recipe, try making Quinoa Salad with Black Beans and Corn.
-This recipe is from the Academy of Nutrition and Dietetics and makes for a delicious entrée or side dish.
-You can easily make this recipe ahead of time to pack and take with you for lunch.
+If you are interested in preparing a new vegan quinoa recipe, try this Quinoa Salad with Black Beans and Corn recipe from the Academy of Nutrition and Dietetics.

-Oatmeal is another great item to keep on hand, as it makes for a quick, easy, and nutritious breakfast.
-It is a source of soluble fiber and also contains antioxidants, vitamins, and minerals.
+Oatmeal is another great item to keep on hand, as it makes for a nutritious breakfast.
+Oats are a whole grain carbohydrate containing soluble fiber, B vitamins, antioxidants, phosphorus, magnesium, iron, copper, and zinc (4).

 Old-fashioned oats are perfect for making your favorite overnight oats recipe.
-When prepared with a plant-based milk and yogurt – overnight oats can make for a power-packed start to the day.
+Overnight oats, prepared with a plant-based milk and yogurt, can make for a power-packed start to the day.

 #3 Beans and Legumes

 Beans and legumes should be a top pantry staple for vegan athletes.
-Beans and legumes provide many nutrients, including: protein, fiber, folate, potassium, iron, copper, phosphorus, magnesium, and antioxidants.
-You can easily add beans and legumes into vegan soups, chilis, and salads to increase the nutrient content of the meal.
+Beans and legumes provide many nutrients, including: protein, fiber, B-vitamins, potassium, iron, copper, phosphorus, magnesium, and antioxidants (5).

 For a delicious soup packed with protein, fiber, and anti-inflammatory spices, try making this Split Pea and Farro Soup recipe from Dr. Sui-Nui Escobar, Registered Dietitian Nutritionist.